lokapal-xyz/foundations/content/conciliatorics/Edified-Interstitial-Contemplation/Attribute-Jurisdiction.md

 - **SYSTEMIC JURISDICTION**: The bounded environment that contains Conciliatorics components.

 This concept retroactively enhances the terminology of previous chapters.
-For example, the four members of the Parcels Council each operate within their own *systemic jurisdiction*, whose boundaries are defined by the complementarity between their inventive approach and inventive focus.
+For example, the four members of the Parcels Council each operate within their own *systemic jurisdiction*, whose boundaries are defined by the complementarity between their inventive approach and inventive position.
 We now extend this terminology to the components of Attributes Dynamics as well:

 - **ATTRIBUTE JURISDICTION**: The bounded environment that contains Attributes Dynamics components.